In 1931, three Dominican Sisters traveled up the Hill to take possession of our beautiful school

 Darla Vessadini Longo '75, Chair Sr. Carolyn McCormack, O.P., President

-Sr. Celeste Marie Botello, O.P., Principal Carmella Grahn, Director of Finance, Planning and Operations & Interim Director of Advancement
+Sr. Celeste Marie Botello, O.P., Principal Carmella Grahn, Director of Advancement and Planning

 Flintridge Sacred Heart Academy is an all girls' Catholic, Dominican, independent, college-preparatory day and boarding high school in the hills of La Cañada Flintridge.
 Overlooking Pasadena, FSHA educates girls from Los Angeles, Southern California and around the world for a life of faith, integrity and truth.